Policies and Standards

 Students who are currently enrolled in at least one course (other than the course to be challenged) and who have completed 12 units at Golden West College with a 2.0 GPA in all college units attempted are eligible to seek “credit by examination” in a maximum of two courses.
 Approval by the Instructor and Division Dean is required to earn “credit by examination”.
 A grade of pass or no pass will be awarded and the course will be identified as a “Credit by Examination” on the transcript.

 Eligibility for credit will be based on post high school experiences.
-Students must request “credit by examination” in the Admissions and Records Office during the first six weeks of the semester in order to receive credit that semester.
+Students must request “credit by examination” in the Enrollment Center during the first six weeks of the semester in order to receive credit that semester.
 Students should not enroll in the course to be taken “Credit by Examination.”

 Note: Credit will not be awarded for 180 and/or 185 level language courses if the language is the student’s families primary or secondary language or if the student took the equivalent course in high school.